codlark/cls/docs/Values.md

 ## Strings

 A string is any value or other piece of text that isn't one of the above values types, such as the `source` property on image elements.
-Some properties further restrict the allowed values of strings, which are detailed in their entry on [Layout and Elements](../Layout-and-Elements/).
+Some properties further restrict the allowed values of strings, which are detailed in their entry on [Properties](../Properties/).

 ## File Paths